LeifChristian/DataWatcherNotify/README.md

 # GMAIL API
 This app will require your own API key from Gmail, which will be included in the project in a credentials.json and a token.json file.
 More info here: https://developers.google.com/gmail/api/quickstart/nodejs.

-Run the app once installed, Follow Google prompts in the cli to confirm and generate your local auth token.
+Run the app once installed, Follow Google prompts via the cli to confirm and generate your local auth token.

 # ADAPTATION IDEAS
 This app can be used to watch any data and notify a user via phone or email if a condition changes based on an API response.